monochromicon/talk-js-intro/readme.md

 Classes tend to cause anti-patterns in JS, though.

+- The aforementioned `this` problem especially shows itself in classes.
-- The lack of strict typing lends to functional code, not object-oriented.
+- JS is loosely typed and lends to functional code, not object-oriented.
 - Most all frameworks for JS save state and you don't need to.
 - The performance benefit isn't worth the technical debt and bloat.
 - Most of the time, the dev user of your class will not get IntelliSense.
 - Tend to lead to articles titled "How to Use Classes and Sleep at Night"
+- The creator of JS says you shouldn't use them.

 It is often better to simply have functions that accept all of the state they need as parameters.
 This will also make unit testing easier and better compartmentalize the codebase.